-Poster Presentations will be displayed for the duration of the conference in the poster display area in A0 size, portrait orientation and on the conference app and website.
+Poster Presentations will be displayed on Monday 16 and Tuesday 17 March in the poster display area in A0 size, portrait orientation and on the conference app and website.

 Each poster board will be individually numbered and each poster presenter will be allocated a poster board number which will be noted on the conference website, app and in the pocket program.

 The boards will be set up on Monday morning (16 March 2020).

 Posters should not be taken down until after afternoon tea on Tuesday 17 March 2020.

 If you need to store any display items please ask at the registration desk.